-This blog outlines some of the aspects you need to consider when choosing MF/1 as part of your contract strategy.
+This post outlines some of the aspects you need to consider when choosing MF/1 as part of your contract strategy.

 The standard form MF/1 is a contract for the design, supply and installation of electrical, electronic and mechanical plant (2014, Revision 6, published by IET and IMechE).
 It is designed for projects with a large element of mechanical, electronic or electrical plant.